 THE KITE RUNNER has many good things in it, but a crucial scene at the story’s climax shows the protagonist praying for forgiveness in a Muslim mosque.
 During that scene, a song on the soundtrack talks of seeking and finding forgiveness through the false Muslim god, Allah, and through Mohammed, the brutal false prophet who has led billions of people away from Jesus Christ and into eternal damnation.
 Mohammed, of course, killed his enemies, but Jesus Christ died for his enemies and their salvation.
 No one can replace Jesus, who is the one and only true Divine Savior who saves us from our sins.

+THE KITE RUNNER is based on the acclaimed novel.
+Afghanistan is on the verge of being invaded by the Russians in 1978, but Amir and Hassan are two best friends who only know the joys of kite-flying.
+Working together, Amir and Hassan win the city’s biggest kite-fighting tournament.
+Their joy turns to heartache when Hassan is beaten and raped by a gang of bullies, while Amir watches secretly and does nothing.
+Ashamed and feeling guilty, Amir turns against Hassan.
+He betrays the poor boy.
+Twenty years later, a wiser Amir tries to make amends by returning to Afghanistan.
+There, he must confront an evil Taliban leader in order to rescue Hassan’s son.
 This passionate, suspenseful story is executed brilliantly by director Marc Forster of FINDING NEVERLAND, with a cast of talented, virtually unknown actors.
 The movie tells a heartbreaking tale of moral redemption, but a crucial scene shows Amir praying in a mosque while a song talks about earning forgiveness through the Islamic god Allah and the false Muslim prophet, Mohammed.
 Mohammed, of course, killed his enemies, but Jesus Christ died for His enemies.
 No one can replace Jesus.